What Holistic Vets Teach About Cat's Health

 for feline leukemia and I needed to think about putting him down as, in her estimation, he would only decline and be in severe pain.

-I did some research and learned that T-factors
+I did some research and learned that unique immune molecules

 are what every mammal gets in the colostrum in the first three or so days

 of suckling.
-T-factors are molecules that educate the immune
+These are molecules that educate the immune

 system to recognize what is foreign to the body, form antibodies to it,